Rita Asfour: Malibu (1982–2012)

+Subsequently, her canvases became larger, her style freer, her colors brighter, and her subjects more varied.

-To do all that, Rita had to spend a lot of quiet time alone in her studio.
-She enjoyed this new privacy over her previous activities in the limelight.
-With time, her preference for privacy grew more and more.
+To do all that, Asfour had to spend a lot of time in her studio.

 Even her ballerinas had a different look after she saw the Pepperdine University ballet students shuffling around backstage before real performances.
 They were stressed, and that is how she portrayed them in her new ballerina paintings.

-Rita painted twelve images of Malibu landmarks, put them in a 2006 calendar that she printed and sold, then donated all the proceeds to the Los Angeles County Sherriff’s Office.
+Asfour painted twelve images of Malibu landmarks, put them in a 2006 calendar that she printed and sold, then donated all the proceeds to the Los Angeles County Sheriff’s Office.